AxelBremer/RL_reprod/blogpost.md

 Storing previous experiences and training on them multiple times also has an additional benefit as we can now optimally exploit every single sampled transition we have by controlling how and how often it is "remembered".
 This means that we can learn more with the same amount of samples i.e. it is more sample efficient.
 This is especially beneficial in cases where gaining real-world experience is expensive.
 Thus, experience replay stabilizes the training process and increases the sample efficiency.

 ## Different Types of Experience Replay and Environments
 Now that we have understood why it is important to maintain a memory buffer, we can think of what is the most optimal way to do this.
 Various experience replay methods have been developed and they mostly differ in two main aspects.
 Firstly, which experiences do we store in the memory buffer?
 And secondly, how do we efficiently sample from this memory buffer?
 How each method handles these questions will influence different types of environments differently and thus each method is typically developed to handle different types of problems.
-In this blogpost we will look at three different ways to employ experience replay.
+In this blog post we will look at three different ways to employ experience replay.

 ### Uniform Experience Replay (ER)
 Each experience is stored into the buffer and when we reach capacity, we discard our oldest memories.
 Thus, we keep our most recent memories in the buffer.
 For sampling, we simply take a random batch of experiences.
 Each sample has the same probability of being chosen so sample behaviour that is seen more often will therefore also be repeated more and more often.